German verbs: Dative verbs

 Most verbs go with an object in accusative case, similar to a direct object in English.
-Many verbs can additionally have a object in dative case (similar to an indirect object in English), for example geben "to give".
+Many verbs can additionally have an object in dative case (similar to an indirect object in English), for example geben "to give".
 However, some verbs only take a dative object, and these are called "dative verbs".
 Most dative verbs do not change the object.
 E.g., when you hit (schlagen) or wound (verletzen) someone, they get a bruise or wound, but when you thank, answer, help, or follow someone, they remain unchanged.
 There are however exceptions (including even wehtun "hurt"), and there are verbs that are dative verbs in only some senses (e.g. the most common sense "happen" of the very common verb passieren).
 Dative verbs include the following most common ones: